dsersy/polyp-detector/README.md

     python-numpy
 sudo apt-get install nvidia-cuda-toolkit
 ```
-The CUDA depndency is optional, however, the code currently assumes
+The CUDA dependency is optional, however, the code currently assumes
 a CUDA-enabled Caffe build.
 If you build Caffe without CUDA (by not
 having it installed when executing the steps outlined below), you will
 likely need to change 'use_gpu' flag in the feature extractor preset